MisterTea/MAMEHub/README.md

     mvn package

-Mavne will automatically download the dependencies and build MAMEHub.
+Maven will automatically download the dependencies and build MAMEHub.
 Then to run your client, run this command:

     java -jar target/MAMEHubClient-0.0.1-SNAPSHOT.jar